30 Small Kitchen Pantry Ideas to Maximize Storage & Organization

 Organize an extremely small pantry by starting with a blank slate and by creating a system of organization.
 Next start by decanting items into clear containers, using baskets and crates, and by making use of fabric bins.

 Maximize the space even further with shelf risers and vertical door areas.
 Next, store items according to category.
+Learning how to organize a small pantry closet often starts with clearing out unused items, decanting into clear containers, and maximizing vertical space.

 How do I build a small kitchen pantry?